bckfilip/katacoda-scenarios/test-scenario/step2.md

 `npm install`{{execute}}

 Now it is time to create the Node express server.
-We start out by creating the the file app.js.
+We start out by creating the the file app.js, this has to be the same name as you declared as main in the package.json.

 `touch app.js`{{execute}}